microsoft/CopilotHackathon/exercisefiles/node/README.md

 - **/GetFullTextFile**:

-Read sample.txt and return lines that contains the word "Fusce"
+Read sample.txt and return lines that contain the word "Fusce"

-(becareful with this implementation, since this normally reads the full content of the file before analizing it, so memory usage is high and may fail when files are too big)
+(Be careful with this implementation since it normally reads the full content of the file before analyzing it, so memory usage is high and may fail when files are too big)

 - **/GetLineByLinefromtTextFile**:

 Read sample.txt line by line

-Create a promise to read the file line by line, and return a list of lines that contains the word "Fusce"
+Create a promise to read the file line by line, and return a list of lines that contain the word "Fusce"

 Return the list of lines